peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from a data stream in JavaScript Object Notation JSON) format, using the specified options to control the decoding rocess.
+Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.
 The JSON stream may begin with a byte-order mark (U+FEFF).
-Since ersion 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; he encoding is detected by assuming that the first character read must be byte-order mark or a nonzero basic character (U+0001 to U+007F).
-(In revious versions, only UTF-8 was allowed.)By default, if a JSON object has the same key, only the last given alue will be used for each duplicated key.
+Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).
+(In previous versions, only UTF-8 was allowed.)By default, if a JSON object has the same key, only the last given alue will be used for each duplicated key.

 <b>Parameters:</b>

  * <i>stream</i>: A readable data stream.
-The sequence of bytes read from the data stream ust contain a single JSON object and not multiple objects.
+The sequence of bytes read from the data stream must contain a single JSON object and not multiple objects.

  * <i>options</i>: The parameter <i>options</i>
 is a CBOREncodeOptions object.